segmentio/segment-docs/src/connections/storage/warehouses/redshift-useful-sql.md

 ![](images/sql-redshift-table-1.jpg)

-But why are there columns in the table that weren't a part of the track call, like `event_id`?
+But why are there columns in the table that weren't a part of the Track call, like `event_id`?
-This is because the track method (for client-side libraries) includes additional properties of the event, like `event_id`, `sent_at`, and `user_id`!
+This is because the Track method (for client-side libraries) includes additional properties of the event, like `event_id`, `sent_at`, and `user_id`!

 ### Grouping events by day
 If you want to know how many orders were completed over a span of time, you can use the `date()` and `count` function with the `sent_at` timestamp: